 Given the abundance of options to choose from, it can be difficult to land on exactly which countertop to pick.
 We want to help.
 Our design team can assist you in choosing the perfect quartz countertop for your kitchen or bath remodel.
 Helping those in the greater Cincinnati area, Countertops and Cabinetry by Design introduced a simpler method of countertop replacement, vastly different from our industry competitors.
 We pride ourselves in providing a high level of customization, educating you every step of the way.

 If you’re choosing between quartz and another countertop material, it could help to know the advantages to quartz.
 The primary benefit of quartz countertops is the natural luster, and near 3-D appearance, making it look more like natural stone.
 Quartz is also extremely hard, with few imperfections.
 Installers often find it easier to deal with quartz countertop installations since the material is more predictable.
 As an engineered product, it is much easier to find nearly any quartz color you want to complement your kitchen or bathroom.
-Quartz countertops also tend to be a much “greener” choice than granite or other natural stones since quartz countertops are constructed of the by-products of other manufacturing or quarrying processes.
+Quartz countertops also tend to be a much “greener” choice than granite or other natural stones since quartz countertops are constructed from the by-products of other manufacturing or quarrying processes.

 In other words, no natural stone is quarried solely to use in the manufacturing of quartz countertops.
 Quartz is also extremely easy to maintain—unlike marble and natural stone, there is no required sealant for quartz countertops, and these beauties resist scratches and cracks to a higher degree than most natural countertop substances.
 As a non-porous surface, there is little danger of stains, mold or bacteria in your quartz countertop.
 Choosing quartz can prove to be a great decision for creating a room that will provide great style and an elegant and classy look for years to come.